radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

   > Learn how to use the general purpose LDAP Browser tool to manage entries in an LDAP directory.

   > [Hardening](/hardening-guide/00-preface)
-  > Learn the best practices approaches for Hardening the RadiantOne Platform against security threats.
+  > Learn the best practices approaches for hardening against security threats.

   > [Operations](/operations-guide/01-overview)
-  > Learn how to maintain the RadiantOne platform once it is deployed.
-Topics include the management of clusters, persistent cache, and Universal Directory stores.
+  > Learn how to maintain the product once it is deployed.
+Topics include the management of clusters, persistent cache, and Directory stores.

   > [Release Notes](/release-notes/v740-release-notes)
   > Review the release notes to learn more about what fixes and improvements have been made for each patch release.